 In general, feedback seems pretty positive.
 In fact, the only side effect that the reviews mention is thicker and fuller tresses!
 People do complain that the product is quite expensive, especially considering you need to buy the conditioner along with the shampoo.
 But it still seems like a pretty good bet if you suffer from thinning hair.

-This one feels like a more natural cleanser for alopecia.
+I love using Pura D’Or between other treatments as it’s a more natural cleanser for alopecia.
 It contains both argan oil (which moisturises dry locks and stimulates growth at the root) plus biotin, which nourishes and strengthens each strand.
 Bonus: if you get it all over your hands, it might just help out with brittle fingernails, too!

 The natural ingredients like aloe vera, rosemary and tea tree oil work to detoxify the scalp and encourage a healthy mane.
 Like when you vow to turn over a new leaf after a particularly heavy weekend.
 Think of it as a salad, for your head.